 - Don’t know who your state representative and senator are?
 Click here to find out who represents you.
 All you have to do is type in your address and press “Submit.”

 - Want to see what your legislators have been up to?
 Visit our Legislative Scorecard to see how they voted the last time they were at the Capitol.
 Texas Legislature Online also has information on practically everything that happens at the Capitol.

-- Read our Insurance or Patient Safety Activist Training Kits, which contain more information on these issues and how you can get involved.
+- Read our Activist Training Kit for more information about how you can get involved.

 - Are you interested in contacting your legislators?
 Please let us know.